 Which then Declined…

 By the 1960s Fleetwood began to decline economically.
-Most serious was the collapse of the fishing industry.
-It was largely destroyed in the late 1960s and early 70s by the Cod Wars, a bitter dispute between Iceland and the UK over fishing rights.
+Most serious was the collapse of the fishing industry, largely destroyed by the Cod Wars of the late 1960s and early 70s.
+That was the bitter dispute between Iceland and the UK over fishing rights.

 As Fleetwood’s trawlers mainly fished the North Atlantic for cod, the loss of the fishing grounds hit the town hard.
 The last deep sea trawler left the town in 1982 and now only inshore fishing boats fish out of the port.

 The last ferry to the Isle of Man sailed in 1961.
-The sailings have been revived periodically since then but not in recent years.
+The sailings have been revived periodically since then, although sadly not in recent years.

 In December 2010 Stena Line announced that the ferry service to Ireland would be withdrawn at the end of the year.
 The service moved to Heysham with the loss of 140 jobs in Fleetwood.

 Fish is still a big industry in the town, though the jobs are mainly in processing rather than fishing.
 You’ll see trawlers registered in other places, taking advantage of the local fish market.